 Check for the infected file inside the registry:

-- Type regedit to open registry editor
+1. Open Run window and type regedit to open registry editor

-- Click Edit > Find
+2. Click Edit > Find

-- Enter the infection name.
+3. Enter the infection name.
 If it is a long one, enter the first few letters of infected entry

-- Click on edit –> find.
+Example: Click on edit –> find.
 Enter the first few letters of the infection name.
 In this case, I used TDSS and searched for any entries starting with those letters.
 Every time there is an entry starting with TDSS, it shows the entry on the left and the value on the right side.

-- If there is just an entry, but no file location mentioned, then delete it directly.
+4. If there is just an entry, but no file location mentioned, then delete it directly.
 Continue searching for next entry with TDSS

 The next search took me to an entry that got details of file location on the right which says C:\Windows\System32\TDSSmain.dll.You need to utilize this information.
 Open folder C:\Windows\System32, find and delete TDSSmain.dll mentioned here.

-- Repeat the same until all entries in the registry starting with TDSS is removed.
+6. Repeat the same until all entries in the registry starting with TDSS is removed.
 Make sure if those entries are pointing towards any file inside the folder remove it either directly or by using the command prompt.

-Assume that you were not able to find TDSSserv.sys inside hidden devices under device manager, then go to Step 7.
+If you were not able to find TDSSserv.sys inside hidden devices under device manager, then go to Step 7.

 Step 7.
 Check ntbtlog.txt log for corrupted file

-By doing step 2, a log file called ntbtlog.txt is generated inside C:\Windows.
+In step 2, a log file called ntbtlog.txt was generated inside C:\Windows.
 It’s a small text file containing a lot of entries which might run to more than 100 pages if you take a printout.
-You need to scroll down slowly and check if you have any entry TDSSserv.sys which shows that there is an infection.
-Follow the steps mentioned in Step 6.
+You need to scroll down slowly and check if you have any entry for TDSSserv.sys which shows that there is an infection.
+Follow the steps mentioned in Step 6 to remove the same.